ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

           Fn::Sub: arn:aws:apigateway:${AWS::Region}:lambda:path/2015-03-31/functions/${GetAllSessionsFunction.Arn}/invocations
 ```

-For a the full template including the Lambda resources look in this [gist](){:target="_blank"}. //TODO
+For a the full template including the Lambda resources look in this [gist](https://gist.github.com/Nxtra/3600ccab85d92faebf3c465701ba7c21){:target="_blank"}.
-Chec kout the application here: //TODO

 # Code First with Springfox
 I promised you an example of a code first approach.